 Never drive under the influence of alcohol or drugs.
-Alcohol in the bloodstream reduces coordination, delays reaction time and impairs judgement.
-Driving after drinking alcohol increases the likelihood of being involved in an accident injuring vourself and others.
+Alcohol in the blood-stream reduces coordination, delays reaction time and impairs judgement.
+Driving after drinking alcohol increases the likelihood of being involved in an accident injuring yourself and others.
 Additionally, if you are injured in an accident, alcohol can increase the severity of the injury.